-Many people choose their future home based on how well the infrastructure developed is, how pleasant it is to live in the area, and how things are with crime.
-Often, cost estimation helps to answer all these questions: the more expensive apartments in Spain are, the more prosperous and developed the area where they are located will be.
+Many people choose their future home based on how well the infrastructure is developed, how pleasant it is to live in the area, and the crime situation.
+Often, cost estimation helps to answer all these questions, as the more expensive apartments in Spain are, the more prosperous and developed the area where they are located will be.

-The difference in price may differ by two or more times per square meter of area, even within the same city, depending on the area in which the house is being sold in Spain.
+The price may differ by two or more times per square meter, even within the same city, depending on the area in which the house is being sold in Spain.

 10th place: Lista, Madrid

 Madrid and Barcelona have the highest house prices in Spain.
-The List area turned out to be «the cheapest of the most expensive».
+This is the most affordable of the exclusive areas in Spain.

 Lista is an administrative neighborhood of Madrid, belonging to the Salamanca district.
 It has an area of 0.520399 km².
 As of 1 March 2020, it has a population of 21,362.
 The average cost of real estate here is 6 365 euros/m².